-Please provide the number of shares beneficially owned as of April 29, 2006 for each category.

-shares beneficially owned ON or BEFORE April 29, 2002 entitled to five votes each.
+Please provide the number of shares beneficially owned as of April 29, 2006 for each category. shares beneficially owned ON or BEFORE April 29, 2002 entitled to five votes each. shares beneficially owned and acquired AFTER April 29, 2002 entitled to one vote each.
 If no confirmation is provided, it will be deemed that beneficial ownership of all shares voted will be entitled to one vote each.
 You do not have to tabulate votes.
-Only record the number of shares shown on the "Vote Confirmation" Section of the proxy card.
-If no shares are reported on the proxy card, record the shares for tabulation purposes as having been acquired AFTER April 29, 2002.
+Only record the number of shares shown on the "Vote Confirmation" Section of the Proxy Card.
+If no shares a ed on the Proxy Card, record the shares for tabulation purposes as having been acquired AFTER April 29, 2002.

 If you are a broker, do not confirm shares.
-Only the beneficial owner confirms shares in each voting category shown on the proxy card.
+Only the beneficial owner confirms shares in each voting category shown on the Proxy Card.

-If you are a bank or broker, you may wish to follow your usual procedures and furnish the proxy card to the beneficial owner.
+If you are a bank or broker, you may wish to follow your usual procedures and furnish the Proxy Card to the beneficial owner.
 The beneficial owner will vote his beneficial ownership including the completion of the information required by the "Vote Confirmation".
-The beneficial owner may return the proxy card back to you.
+The beneficial owner may return the Proxy Card back to you.

-Unless otherwise specified below, this proxy will be voted (i) FOR the election as directors of the nominees listed below (ii) FOR the approval of the Roper Industries, Inc. 2006 Incentive Plan, (iii) FOR the approval of the amendment to the Certificate of Incorporation to eliminate time phase voting and give all outstanding shares of common stock of the Company one vote on matters properly submitted to the shareholders of the Company for their vote, and (iv) FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the independent auditors of the Company.
+Unless otherwise specified below, this Proxy will be voted (i) FOR the election as directors of the nominees listed below (ii) FOR the approval of the Roper Industries, Inc. 2006 Incentive Plan, (iii) FOR the approval of the amendment to the Certificate of Incorporation to eliminate time phase voting and give all outstanding shares of common stock of the Company one (1) vote on matters properly submitted to the shareholders of the Company for their vote, and (iv) FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the independent auditors of the Company.